johnzastrow/phpblog/hugo-export/posts/2012-06-03-recent-spatialite-news-may-2012.md

 Sandro (a.furieri ) mentioned on March 7 to the list that libspatialite 3.1.0 was soon to be released.
 It seems the major focus is to tighten up the code with testing and to introduce a few new features.
 Sandro writes in an earlier message,

-> [Brad Hard]&#8217;s the author of the test coverage: Brad has spent many months of precious work so to develop the full coverage, and he deserves full credit for this 😀 Never forget: if SpatiaLite is now a robustly engineered library, it&#8217;s mainly thank to Brad&#8217;s wise contributions.

 Sandro also writes in another message, &#8220;Hi List, I&#8217;m glad to announce you all that version 3.1.0 is coming soon :-)” with following edited summary.